 We work tirelessly to ensure all programs and services remain at no charge to the family and remain a volunteer-driven organization.
 To join our efforts, please complete the following volunteer inquiry.
 Please allow time for our volunteer coordinator to respond.

-MENTORSHIP: Our one-on-one mento program is for girls ages 5-18. empowerHER mentors support the growth and empowerment of each young girl, inspiring creativity and building confidence.
+MENTORSHIP: Our one-on-one mento program is for girls ages 5-23. empowerHER mentors support the growth and empowerment of each young girl, inspiring creativity and building confidence.
 Our mentors help young girls find their voice and help them to see this beautiful life still at their fingertips.
 Mentorship changes the lives of hundreds of thousands of young people across the country and at empowerHER, our program is tailored to meet the changing needs of the family following loss. empowerHER does not replace the role of the mother or minimize the role of the father, stepmother or other family/friend in the girl's life.
-Instead, our program is designed to provide additional support and resources throughout the year for the girl and her family. empowerHER Mentors are women of all ages, ethnicity, and backgrounds.
+Our program is designed to provide additional support and resources throughout the year for the girl and her family. empowerHER Mentors are women of all ages, ethnicity, and backgrounds.
 In some cases, our mentors are women who can relate to the loss.
 In other cases, mentors have not experienced the loss of their mothers, however, they have extraordinary life experiences to share with a young girl.
 In some instances, empowerHER matches a young girl with a woman from her own community (i.e. a former teacher, coach, family friend, etc.) or with a woman from the empowerHER community.
 Mentees are offered friendship, inspiration and support in a safe and nurturing environment!
 The safety of each empowerHER young girl is our top priority.
 Our Mentor Program conducts a thorough background check on each prospective mentor and every relationship is closely monitored by a professionally trained match coordinator.

 Frequently Asked Questions